What Happens If You Witness A Crime In Singapore? 4 Things To Do

 3. Record Any Evidence, If Possible

-If you witness a crime, capturing evidence can be invaluable to the police investigation and the subsequent court proceedings.
-However, it is crucial to do this safely without putting yourself at risk or compromising the integrity of the crime scene.
+If you witness a crime, capturing evidence can be invaluable to the police investigation and the subsequent Court proceedings.
+However, it is crucial to do this safely without putting yourself at risk or compromising the crime scene’s integrity.

 How to Document Evidence: